mpemburn/roster_reboot/wiki/dev_environment.md

 `$ ansible-galaxy collection install community.general`

 The `ansible/hosts` directory should contain inventory files for every environment you need (usually `development`, `staging`, and `production`).
-For remote boxes, you will need to point to the point to the private key:
+For remote boxes, you will need to point to the private key:

 ```
 [production]